B7M/PyGlide_Actions/README.md

 **Step 4: Access Your Interactive HTML Presentation**

-After pushing your Jupyter notebook to the repository, GitHub Pages will automatically generate the interactive HTML presentation for you in **the README file**.
+After pushing your Jupyter Notebook to the repository, GitHub Pages will automatically generate the interactive HTML presentation for you in **the README file**.
 To access it, click on the links.
 So simple, right?
 Now, you can share this link with others to allow them to interact with your data-driven presentation.

 That's it!
-You've successfully created your own interactive repository using the PyGlide template and set up GitHub Pages to host your Jupyter notebook as an interactive HTML presentation.
+You've successfully created your own interactive repository using the PyGlide template and set up GitHub Pages to host your Jupyter Notebook as an interactive HTML presentation.
 Share your insights, findings, and data-driven stories with the world, all while providing an engaging, interactive experience for your audience.